-The best questions for your one-on-one calls – in times of crisis
+The best questions for your one-on-one conversations

 To help you with this, please find an updated selection of “The best questions for 1-on-1’s”.
 Get inspired and make it your own sincere questions.
-Good luck, take good care of yourself and each other, stay healthy!💪

-The best questions for a 1-to-1 call
+The best questions for a 1-to-1

 Good questions come from different perspectives: What does someone individually need to feel good and function optimally?
 How could things be better on the team?
 What does it take in the context?
 And what is expected of you as a manager?